DinVyapari/NumLockStatus/README.md

 4. Edit Run.bat and update it with your Python installation directory and the directory where you have saved the repository. **Ensure that your path points to pythonw.exe and not python.exe.**
 5. Create a shortcut for run.bat and save it in your startup directory.
 This will execute the program automatically on startup. <br>
 **(C:\Users\username\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup)**
 6. Run the program.
-Unhide the indicator icon by dragging it out of the system tray.
+Unhide the status indicator icon by dragging it out of the system tray.
+It will unhide automatically from the next run.

 ## To Do: